cfryerdev/workshope-mfe-react/README.md

     pnpm start
 ```

 You should be able to look through the console and see all three are available.
-Click the following urls and make sure they display "React Minimal MFE Template":
+Click the following urls and make sure they display `"React Minimal MFE Template"`:

 - http://localhost:3000
 - http://localhost:3001